-The GTAA's wholly-owned subsidiary MGI holds the shares of ACI, which owns a mix of real properties (commercial, office and industrial) near the Airport.
+The GTAA's wholly-owned subsidiary Malton Gateway Inc. holds the shares of Airway Centre Inc. ("ACI"), which owns a mix of real properties (commercial, office and industrial) near the Airport.

-ACI owns and manages properties near the Airport primarily consisting of industrial and commercial office space and buildings which are unrelated to the day-to-day operation or management of Toronto Pearson.
+ACI owns and manages properties near the Airport, primarily consisting of industrial and commercial office space and buildings that are unrelated to the day-to-day operation or management of Toronto Pearson.
 In accordance with the GTAA's Ground Lease, the approval of the Minister of Transport was obtained in connection with the properties acquired by ACI.
 The properties acquired by ACI do not form part of the premises leased to the GTAA by the federal government under the Ground Lease.